-The EU has a long history of partnership with Gabon, built on political dialogue, trade, and development cooperation, covering a wide range of bilateral, regional and multilateral issues.
+The EU partnership with Gabon is built on political dialogue, trade, and development assistance.

 The EU supports Gabon's domestic reforms which aim to increase economic diversification, improve governance and promote continuous democratisation.

 Under the European Development Fund, a total of €39.2m is earmarked for Gabon with 2 priorities:

 Funding is also used to strengthen public and private-sector capacity.
 Gabon is strongly engaged in environmental protection.